 ENHANCED CLEANING AND SANITATION

-Implement and maintain a daily cleaning and sanitization schedule for all toys and materials in use for each small group.
+Our Center will implement and maintain a daily cleaning and sanitization schedule for all toys and materials in use for each small group.
 Toys shall not be shared between groups unless they are cleaned and sanitized first.
 Toys should be cleaned and sanitized on a daily basis using a commercial dishwasher and appropriate cleaning agents and being left out to air dry.
 Toys which cannot be cleaned in the sanitizer shall be sprayed with an approved disinfectant spray and allowed to air dry or laundered, depending upon the type of toy.
 This schedule shall be posted in each classroom.

 Playground equipment shall be disinfected using an approved disinfectant after each small group finishes using the equipment.